lukas-loto/k6-stress/README.md

 The index.js file is just an example base file of how to run k6

-The flow is all ready, just change the values ​​in this part of the code: stages:
+The flow is all ready, just change the values in this part of the code: stages:

 [
         { duration: '2m', target: 100 }, // below normal load